 Conceptual Framework - Recognition.
 The project's objective is to develop recognition criteria for whether information should be reported in state and local governmental financial statements and when that information should be reported.
 This project ultimately will lead to a Concepts Statement on recognition of elements of financial statements.
-The project is currently in the exposure draft comment period, with an estimated completion of February 2021.
+The project is currently in the exposure draft re-deliberations period.